 In the Name field type '600 x 600'.

 Change the Material to concrete.

-Under Grade, you can either add the grade you defined earlier, or click the More button at the end of the table, to open the Section component definition box.
-In the Grade drop down, select Add code material.
+Under Grade, you can either add the grade you defined earlier, or select Add code material to add another.

 Return to the section library table.
 Leave the analysis field as 'from Grade'.